How to Makeover a Bulletin Board

 Since the black frame portion felt slick like MDF, I used fine grit sandpaper to sand the frame.
 This creates a surface which paint will adhere to better.

-STEP 2: HOW TO PAINT THE BULLETIN BOARD
+STEP 2PAINT THE BULLETIN BOARD

-Since my board was used, I freshened the cork portion with 2 coats of brown paint using a foam brush.
+PAINT THE CORK: Since my board was used, I freshened the cork portion with 2 coats of brown paint using a foam brush.
 Let dry completely.

-Tear strips of painter’s tape and apply them to the cork portion (see picture below.)
+TAPE OFF THE CORK: Tear strips of painter’s tape and apply them to the cork portion (see picture below.)
 Make sure the strips are as close as possible to the frame inset to help prevent the blue paint from bleeding onto the cork.

-halfway through painting the bulletin board makeover
+the step halfway through painting the bulletin board makeover

-PAINT FRAME:
+STEP 3 – PAINT THE FRAME:

 Use a foam brush to paint the frame’s back side and side edges navy blue.
 One coat is fine, since it won’t be seen after hanging.
 Let dry completely.